 The Awards Nominating subcommittee is responsible for identifying PCIC contributors qualified for all levels of IEEE awards, to facilitate processing of nomination submittals, and to coordinate PCIC awards preparations.
 Click here for a history of past PCIC Award recipients.
+A copy of the Awards Nominating Subcommittee Procedures and Policies document can be found here.

 You can nominate yourself or recommend a potential candidate to the subcommittee.
 Use the PCIC Links page to get complete details and forms for IEEE and IAS Awards.
 The PCIC Members list identifies Senior Members and Fellows to help locate references needed for the Senior Member upgrade process.
 Below is a summary of the various awards: